Beylagan District: Climate

 In the Köppen climate classification, Beylagan has a semi – arid climate with hot summers and mild winters.
 Geophysical location plays the main role in the formation of the climate.
 Thus, the area is constantly affected by cyclones and air flows come from tropics and Central Asia.
 The average annual temperature is 14 °C. January is characterized by an average 1,8 °C and the average temperature is 26 °C in July.

 Flora and fauna

 Indigenous flora is characterized by semi-arid plants.
 The coastal area of the Kur river is covered by poplars, mulberry, cypress trees and tugai forests in a small area.

 Gazelle, fox, boar, wolf, grey rabbit are characteristic animals for the district.
-In the Tugai forests and swamp areas, there are found hedgehogs, wolves, boars, snakes, owls and woodpeckers.
+In the Tugai forests and swamp areas, hedgehogs, wolves, boars, snakes, owls and woodpeckers are found.
 There are ducks, vessels and seagulls in the ponds.

 Several indigenous species of plants and animals are protected in the Ag-Gol National Reserve where located in both Agchabadi and Beylagan districts.
 There are reserved especially migratory birds.